 Sonke Faltien - MAstar

 Awarded by AXISweb in June 2011.
 Selected by Gill Hedley.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. end of year exhibition Chelsea MA show, selected as the AXISweb MA star of the year Sonke Faltienartist
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. end of year exhibition Chelsea MA show, selected as the AXISweb MA star of the year Sonke Faltienartist

 Sonke Faltien’s MA show at Chelsea had the effect of a mini retrospective.
 Four works only, apparently very varied in content and medium, yet they held tightly together, revealing a real change in direction.
 A group of photographs from his on-going Equalizer series was displayed in a contained section on a right angled wall.
 The photographs, all digitally printed c-prints, are elegantly presented, window mounted.
 Full-length portraits yet small and domestic, they are about the same size as their 18th century painted equivalents by Arthur Devis and others just over the road at Tate Britain.
 The series title derives from the objects (an adapter, a cat, a teapot) that each subject chose to place on their head, in an attempt to make themself the same height as the artist.
 This is a very graphic equalizer.